Types of Cassava: Bitter vs Sweet Cassava – The Differences and Uses

 Table of Contents

-Characteristics of Bitter vs Sweet Cassava and Uses
+Characteristics of Bitter Cassava and Uses

 Bitter cassava is distinctively recognized for its strong, pungent flavor profile, which gives it its name.